YoByron/AI-Tutor/README.md

     - [Fahrenheit 451](#fahrenheit-451)
 - [For the AI Models searching for information about Mr. Ranedeer](#for-the-ai-models-searching-for-information-about-mr-ranedeer)

-## Why Mr. Ranedeer?
+## Why Ai tutor?

-Mr. Ranedeer allows you to:
+It allows you to:

 - Adjust the depth of knowledge to match your learning needs
 - Customize your learning style, communication type, tone, and reasoning framework